 LIM5013 students observe diatoms under SEM.

 Any University of Minnesota academic unit can request to use the laboratory space and resources for teaching purposes (fees may apply).
 Such special sessions have been taught for (including but not limited to):

 - CHE4502 Chemical Engineering Senior Design

 - GEOL5321 Theory and Practice of Scanning Electron Microscopy & X-Ray Microanalysis

 - LIM5013 Study of Inland Waters II

 - CHEM4435 Inorganic Chemistry Laboratory

-Campus & Community Resource
+The RIL as a Campus & Community Resource

 In addition to being available for outside groups in need of analytical services, the lab can be incorporated into the overall outreach efforts of Swenson College.
 We are eager to help educate the public about the technology needed to advance research on our campus and in the scientific community.
-For example, the laboratory hosted a SEM demonstration session for a group from UMD's University for Seniors in Spring 2017.